 Basic Crochet Stitches for Beginners - Increasing and Decreasing Different Types of Crochet Stitches

 These basic stitches will give you a good foundation for crochet and will see you through the most simple patterns.
-To follow a pattern you may also need to be able to increase and decrease your stitches, for shaping your garment.
+To follow a pattern, you may also need to be able to increase and decrease your stitches, for shaping your garment.

 How To Increase In Crochet

 You simply work more than one stitch into the stitch, space, or chain in the row below.
 Easy!
+So if you need to increase 1 stitch, you will work 2 stitches into one space.
+Read more about how to increase in crochet.

 How To Decrease In Crochet